How to Stay Safe in a Tornado

 Tornado Emergency

-A tornado is expected to cause widespread damage and fatalities.
+A tornado is confirmed and is expected to cause widespread damage and injuries/fatalities.

 Flood Watch